kpetropavlovskiy/misc/README.md

 ---
 ## Idempotency
+- Crypttab and fstab entries are checked and updated only if missing
 - Tasks check the current system state and only make changes if necessary
 - All tasks are designed to be fully idempotent using appropriate Ansible modules